metafac-net/Mutability/README.md

 - IFreezable
 - ICopyFrom
 - extensions for working with freezables
-- a convenient abstract base class for freezables
+- a convenient base class for freezables